Dylan Larkin: Professional

+After the 2025 trade deadline, Larkin publicly questioned Red Wings management after no major Red Wings trade occurred.

+On June 4, 2026, it was reported that Larkin had requested a trade from the Red Wings.
+On September 11, Larkin was stripped of the captaincy by the Red Wings.

 International play

 Larkin represented the United States at the 2013 World U-17 Hockey Challenge, where he won a bronze medal.
 Larkin was the third-leading scorer for the United States, recording two goals and five assists in six games.

 Larkin represented the United States at the 2014 IIHF World U18 Championships, where he was an alternate captain, and won a gold medal.
 Larkin recorded two goals and two assists in six games.

 He represented the United States at the 2015 World Junior Ice Hockey Championships, where he was the team's leading scorer, and was tied for tournament lead with five goals in five games.
 He was named one of Team USA's top three players of the tournament.

 Larkin represented the United States at the 2015 IIHF World Championship, where he recorded one assist in ten games, and won a bronze medal.
 He was a mainstay on the team's penalty killing unit.

 Larkin represented the United States at the 2016 IIHF World Championship, where he recorded two goals and seven assists in ten games.
 Larkin represented Team North America at the 2016 World Cup of Hockey, where he recorded one assist in two games.

 He represented the United States at the 2017 IIHF World Championship, where he was an alternate captain, and was the team's second leading scorer, recording two goals and eight assists in eight games.
 The following year, he represented the United States at the 2018 IIHF World Championship, where he again served as an alternate captain, recording three goals and six assists in ten games and won a bronze medal.

 On April 19, 2019, Larkin returned to represent Team USA at the 2019 IIHF World Championship, held in Bratislava and Kosice, Slovakia.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Olympics.
+On February 22, Larkin won the Olympic Gold medal, as the team defeated Canada 2–1 in overtime at the Milano Cortina 2026 Olympics.
+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, the team was invited to meet with the president and attend the State of the Union.
+Larkin was among the majority who visited with the president but did not attend the State of the Union Address.